-Careers Education Information and Guidance (CEIAG)
+(CEIAG) Careers Education Information Advice and Guidance

 Our Careers programme runs from Year 7 to Year 13 and will prepare students well for life after they leave the school.
 It has been designed to align with the eight Gatsby Benchmarks which have been recognised by the government as outlining the requirements of an excellent careers programme.